About the course

 Financial support if you’re from outside the UK.

-A 2:2 honours degree, or equivalent.
+An honours degree (2:2 or above) or equivalent.
 At least 50% of your degree should be in the subject that you intend to teach.
 We may accept closely related degree subjects.

 GCSEs or O Levels (grades A–C/ 4-9) in English language and mathematics, or equivalent.

 We are looking for trainee teachers who possess a range of personal qualities including:

 - The ability to communicate in English competently, confidently and clearly to a level that facilitates good quality oral and written communication with pupils, parents and colleagues.

 - Good organisational skills

 - Effective time management

 - The desire and drive to transform children through education.